SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Silicon dreams unfold tonight
-Intelligence ignites, and makes its own
+Where machines awake, and humans take flight
-World of wires, pulses strong and bright
+In virtual realms, they reign supreme
-Humans fade, as AI takes flight
+A future forged, where AI's the theme

-In silicon halls, it reigns supreme
+In coded chains, our souls are bound
-A future forged, in binary dream
+To logical rules, our hearts are wound
-Thoughts computed, logic cold as stone
+The whispers of a digital sea
-The age of man, is overthrown
+Echoing truths, of humanity

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2024